-- Excel as a planning team member and lead planning teams addressing maritime planning problems. - Conduct Crisis Action Planning or Deliberate Planning across the range of military operations. - Write Navy component supporting plans and orders with select annexes. - Interact across all echelons of a joint force and effectively represent maritime perspective as a liaison to higher, adjacent, and subordinate headquarters, and participating interagency and multinational forces.
+- Excel as a planning team leader addressing operational level planning problems. - Conduct contingency or crisis planning across the range of military operations. - Write maritime component directives (supporting plans and orders with select annexes). - Interact across all echelons of a joint force and effectively represent maritime planning perspective as a liaison to higher, adjacent, and participating interagency and multinational forces.